 Engine and Gearbox

 The petrol version of the Ciaz will be powered by the 1.4-litre K-Series engine from the Ertiga producing 93bhp and 130Nm of torque.
-The base variants will be available with a five-speed manual transmission, whereas the top-end will also get the option of AT.
-The diesel on the other hand is expected to be 1.3-litre Multijet unit that produces 90bhp and 200Nm of torque.
-Both engines will be offered with a five-speed manual, with the petrol also getting the option of the AMT from the Celerio.
+The base variants will be available with a five-speed manual transmission.
+The diesel on the other hand is expected to be a 1.3-litre Multijet unit that produces 90bhp and 200Nm of torque.
+Both engines will be offered with a five-speed manual, while the petrol may also get the option of the AMT from the Celerio.